zchatt5/post-install-config/README.md

 <img width="956" height="930" alt="image" src="https://github.com/user-attachments/assets/9c32a801-0e47-4cf9-8a01-826d21e3364f" />
 </p>
 <p>
 In the Admin Panel navigate to Agents -> Departments -> Add New Department.
 Switch the Parent to "Top-Level Department" and named the department "SysAdmins".
 Create the Department.
+Deparments are to ensure tickets are properly assisgned and accessible only to authorized agents.
 </p>
 <br />